 High customer effort scores are a direct result of agent performance.
 Without proper coaching and resources, agents likely won’t feel equipped to efficiently resolve a customer issue.
 With the right strategy and tools in place, team leads can help agents reduce customer effort at scale.

-Consider these five tips for improving CES at your organization:
+Consider these five tips on how to improve your Customer Effort Score at your organization:

 Training is central to an agent’s ability to help a customer.
 The better an agent understands your company’s products and services, the easier it will be to resolve a customer issue.
 Training includes everything from the fundamentals of the business to how to handle escalations or angry customers and should prepare agents to handle a variety of different scenarios.